[It’s leaves are always green]

 “But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.” –Matthew 5:44-45

 Over the Winter months, Evergreens can lose more water than they can replace.
-However, as followers of Christ; we do have the gift of the Holy Spirit, Who is our constant source of living water.
-When we need more life in us we can ask for God’s help, and tap into every source of encouragement that we’ve been provided.
+However, as followers of Christ, we have the gift of the Holy Spirit.
+He is our constant source of living water.
+We should never grow thirsty because we have God’s constant help, and can tap into every source of encouragement that we’ve been provided.
 We should also accept and assist those who are weaker in the faith. ( Romans 14:1)

-If we don’t accept God’s care, or we don’t let our roots sink deep enough to receive that life giving water and stability, we too, will all too quickly succumb to whatever abrasive breeze blows our way.
+If we don’t willingly accept God’s care we too will quickly succumb to whatever abrasive breeze blows our way.
 Thankfully, we can turn to God for everything we need.

 “But the person who trusts in the Lord will be blessed.
 The Lord will show him that He can be trusted.
 He will be strong, like a tree planted near water that sends its roots by a stream.
 It is not afraid when the days are hot; its leaves are always green.
 It does not worry in a year when no rain comes; it always produces fruit. –Jeremiah 17:7-8